ThSrAd/Building-BI-Dashboard-with-AWS-Quick-Sight--Health-Insurance-Dataset/README.md

 ### Goal for this project is to analyze data health insurance data and help understand what type of apps are likely to attract more users.</span>

 ### Table of Contents
-* STEPS TO LOAD CSV FILE INTO S3
+* Steps to load CSV file into S3
+* Loading data into AWS Quick Insights
+* Data Analysis, story building

 **STEPS TO LOAD CSV FILE INTO S3**
 * Login into your AWS account, From Services console choose S3